rajgoesout/framework-kit/packages/client-core/README.md

 - `sign` / `toWire` let you collect signatures or emit Base64 manually.
 - `send` submits the prepared transaction (or uses `signAndSend` if the wallet supports it).
 - `prepareAndSend` runs everything plus an optional simulation/logging pass via `prepareTransaction`.
+- Versions default to `0` automatically when any instruction references address lookup tables, otherwise `legacy`; pass `version` if you need to override.

 Need just the tuning step?
 Call `client.prepareTransaction` directly with your unsigned message.